auth0/docs/articles/quickstart/webapp/rails/interactive.md

 ::::checkpoint
 ::: checkpoint-default
 Add a button to your application that redirects the user to the `/auth/auth0` endpoint when selected.
-Observe that you are redirected to Auth0 to log in, and then back to your app after successfull authentication.
+Observe that you redirect to Auth0 to log in, and then back to your app after successful authentication.
 :::

 ::: checkpoint-failure
 Sorry about that.
 Here are a couple of things you can check:

-- Ensure that the correct URLs have been set in your Auth0 client as per the first step in this quickstart
+- Ensure that the correct URLs have been set in your Auth0 application as per the first step in this quickstart
 - Check that all the required gems installed correctly
 - Check that the routes have been set up and the Auth0 configuration has been set up in your app
 - [Check the logs](https://manage.auth0.com/#/logs) for any other errors or messages that may have prevented login from working